 Transformations of the Roman army

-This approach was gradually abandoned to the end of the 2nd century BCE – thanks to the so-called Marius’ reforms– allow people without land (proletaria) to volunteer for the army (the so-called voluntarii).
+This approach was gradually abandoned by the end of the 2nd century BCE – thanks to the so-called Marius’ reforms – allowing people without land (proletaria) to volunteer for the army (the so-called voluntarii).
 This change resulted from the constant conduct of hostilities and the constant need to select recruits.
 Moreover, many simply refrained from recruiting, and therefore the poor of the lowest classes were offered the opportunity to join the legions.
 People without wealth, family and prospects, suffering from hunger and poverty, had a chance to survive in better conditions and accumulate wealth.

 Legal status of a soldier